HOW DO I PLACE AN ORDER?

 HOW MUCH WILL MY CAKE COST?

 The price of a custom cake is like the old question "how long is a piece of string?" - it all depends on the size/number of tiers or servings, and complexity of design, decor and structure.
 Since all my cakes are individually designed for you, I need to know all this information before I can give you a quote.
 Please call or email me to discuss your requirements.
 I look forward to working with you to design a cake that fits your budget, however please note that my smallest cake size starts at $150.
 Prices for cupcakes and other small items can be found on the Menu tab.

 HOW DO I GET MY CAKE?

-You are welcome to collect your cake from our address, or I offer free local delivery to Pacific Palisades.
+You are welcome to collect your cake from the Palisades Highlands, or I offer free local delivery to Pacific Palisades.
 Other locations will be charged a fixed fee, depending on distance and traffic.
 For locations further afield I can arrange to have your cake boxed and ready for collection by Uber or other ride service.
 Set-up at a venue is also available for an additional fee.

 HOW DO I PAY?

 I accept payment by cash, check or credit card.